Infinite metacyclic subgroups of the mapping class group: Preliminaries

-\begin{exmp} Let $F$ be a root of $T_c$ of degree $n$.
+\begin{exmp} Let $F\in \map(S_g)$ be pseudo-periodic mapping class such that $F^n=T_c$.
 Then $F$ is represented by an $\F \in \homeo(S_g)$ such that $\F(N)=N$, where $N$ is a closed annular neighborhood of $c$.
 Thus, $\F$ induces a $\Z_n$-action on $S_g(c)$ with two fixed points.
 Moreover, the sum of induced rotation angles about these fixed points is $2\pi /n$ modulo $2\pi$.
-Conversely, given periodic mapping classes having a (two, in case $c$ is nonseparating) distinguished fixed points such that the sum of induced rotation angles about these fixed points is $2\pi /n$ modulo $2\pi$, one can reverse this process to recover the roots $F$ of $T_c$.
-(We refer the reader to~\cite{rajeevsarathy2, rajeevsarathy3,rajeevsarathy4} for details.)
+Conversely, given nontrivial periodic mapping classes having a (two, in case $c$ is nonseparating) distinguished fixed point such that the sum of induced rotation angles about these fixed points is $2\pi /n$ modulo $2\pi$, one can reverse this process to recover $F$.
+(We refer the reader to~\cite{rajeevsarathy2, rajeevsarathy3,rajeevsarathy4, rajeevsarathy5} for details.)
 We illustrate this construction of roots of Dehn twists in Figure \ref{fig2}.

 \end{exmp}